staff

 Rich Duhamell

-Riqué “Rich” Duhamell is the interview editor for Issue 30 and Issue 31.
-They are a junior at Barrett, the Honors College at Arizona State University.
-They are double-majoring in English with a concentration in fiction writing and Spanish with a focus on literature, along with a minor in transborder Chicane and Latine studies and a certificate in oral histories and storytelling.
+Riqué “Rich” Duhamell Escobedo is a Fiction Editor for Issue 33.
+They also served as the Student Editor-In-Chief for Issue 32 and the Interview Editor for Issue 30 and Issue 31.
+They are a senior in Barrett, the Honors College at Arizona State University.
+They are double-majoring in English with a concentration in fiction writing and Spanish with a focus on literature, along with a minor in transborder Chicane and Latine studies and a certificate in and queer studies.
 Their spoken word pieces have been commissioned by the nonprofit Free Arts for Abused Children of Arizona.
-After graduation, they plan on pursuing their MLIS and becoming a librarian.
+After graduation, they plan on pursuing their MLIS and becoming a librarian in the U.S. Southwest.

 Taylor Dilger